w3f/polkadot-spec/docs/chap-runtime-api.md

 A BABE equivocation occurs when a validator produces more than one block at the same slot.
 The proof of equivocation are the given distinct headers that were signed by the validator and which include the slot number.
 The Polkadot Host is expected to identify equivocators and report those to the Runtime using this function.

 :::info
-If there are more than two blocks which cause an equivocation, the equivocation only needs to be reported once i.e. no additional equivocations must be reported for the same slot.
+If there are more than two blocks that cause an equivocation, the equivocation only needs to be reported once i.e. no additional equivocations must be reported for the same slot.
 :::

 **Arguments**